nverba/monitors-staging/README.md

 ```

 When running the live server, all edits to src folder will automatically update on the page.
 Add all css overides to custom.scss, you can add scss or just plain css, it's completely agnostic.
 If the development server should encounter invalid css, it maty stop.
 Simply restart the server with 'gulp serve'.
+All css is compiled and vendor specific prefixes are automatically added, so you can make full use of HTML5 & CSS3 native features.

 #### To save your edits.
 ```BASH